 Symptoms of a bowel obstruction can include:

-- intermittent, and occasionally severe, abdominal pain – this is always provoked by eating
+- intermittent, and occasionally severe, abdominal pain – this is always bought on by eating

 - unintentional weight loss – with persistent abdominal pain